-My noon-hour constitutionals take me most days to a shopping plaza that is about 2 ½ kilometres away from my office – I'm glad to say that I quite enjoy walking 5 kilometres or so most every day.
+My noon-hour constitutionals take me most days to a shopping plaza that is about 2 ½ kilometres away from my office.

-When I get to the shopping plaza, I often visit the bank there.
+When I get to the plaza, I often visit the bank there.

-I usually have to put some money into the bank so that they can keep operating.
+I usually have to put some money in so that they can keep operating.

 When I am not paying penance to the bankers, I sometimes wander through one or more of the commercial establishments.

 Now I should say that I am not much of a shopper-for-the-sake-of-shopping.
 But in recent years – since the marriages of my children and the arrival of an increasing gaggle of grand-kids – I have taken to just wandering through stores, casually watching for a bargain on something that one or the other of them would like or could put to good use.